-Soil samples (6-inch depth) were sieved, mixed, and divided in two sub-samples.
-One subsample was prepared for K analysis with the oven-dried sample handling procedure (35 to 40 °C) and the other with the direct version of the field-moist K analysis (no slurry preparation).
+Soil samples (6-inch depth) were collected from many field K trials from 2001 through 2006 were sieved, mixed, and divided in two sub-samples.
+One subsample was prepared for K analysis with the oven-dried sample handling procedure (35 to 40 °C) and the other with the direct version of the field-moist K analysis (no soil/water slurry preparation).
 Soil moisture was determined immediately after sieving by drying a small subsample to constant weight, which ranged from 6 to 31% across samples (20% on average).
 The K extraction and measurement procedures by the ammonium-acetate and Mehlich-3 methods were similar for the dry and moist sample handling procedures.
 Grain yield data was expressed as relative responses to K fertilization by dividing the average yield of non-fertilized soil across replications at each site by the average of the highest K rate and multiplying the result by 100.

-In spring 2011, soil samples also were collected from many Iowa fields, and were analyzed by P, K, calcium (Ca), and magnesium (Mg) in both moist and dried samples.
-The sample handling for the dry tests was similar to that described for the earlier study.
-For the moist test, however, the soil-water slurry version of the method was used.
-Moist soil was sieved through a 1/4-inch screen and an amount of soil equivalent to 100 g of oven-dry soil was mixed with 200 mL water and stirred to prepare a homogenous slurry.
+In 2011 soil samples again were collected from many Iowa field trials, and this time were analyzed by P, K, calcium (Ca), and magnesium (Mg) in either moist or dried samples.
+The sample handling for the dry testing was similar to that described for the earlier study.
+For the moist test, however, this time the soil-water slurry version of the method was used.
+Moist soil was sieved through a 1/4-inch screen and an amount of soil equivalent to 100 g of oven-dry soil was mixed with 200 mL water and stirred to prepare an homogenous slurry.
 A subsample of the slurry was extracted with the same ammonium-acetate and Mehlich-3 procedures as used for the dry and direct-sieving moist tests, being careful to use the same dry soil/solution ratio and molarity recommended for the dry tests.
 The P in the extracts was measured colorimetrically, whereas K, Ca, and Mg were measured by inductively-coupled plasma (ICP).